Storm Damage Roof? A Homeowner's Action Plan

 Dealing with insurance can feel like a job in itself, but a structured approach makes it much more manageable.
 Your goal is to provide clear, factual information that justifies your claim and ensures you get the coverage you’re entitled to.
 Think of it as building a case for your home, backed by solid evidence.
 Here’s how to handle the insurance claim process with confidence, from the first phone call to the final approval.

-Filing Your Claim Correctly
+How to File Your Claim Correctly

 The most important first step is to contact your insurance provider as soon as it’s safe to do so.
 Most policies have specific time limits for filing a claim after a storm, and waiting too long is one of the most common and costly mistakes homeowners make.
 When you call, have your policy number handy and be prepared to give a clear, concise description of the damage you can see from the ground.
 The agent will assign you a claim number and outline the next steps.
 Keep this claim number accessible, as you’ll need it for all future communications.